 The Video Setup menu allows the user to configure the upstream Video standards, SD Captions, HD Captions, Upstream Captions, and the SD-to-HD Translator.
 To enter the Video setup menu, press VIDEO then press SETUP.
-Use the UP and DOWN arrow pushbuttons to scroll through the different options as listed in (section 3.4.1 to 3.5.6).
-To see a "quick reference" layout of the menu system, please refer to section 3.3.1.
+Use the UP and DOWN arrow pushbuttons to scroll through the different options as listed in sections 3.4.1 to 3.4.6.
+Refer to the diagram below to view a "quick reference" layout of the Video menu system.
 To exit the menu system, press SETUP until the MENU LED is off.